nozwock/votm/README.md

 ## 😕 It Doesn't Work
 There are many possibilities on why it may not be working.
 You may not have the runtime requirements mentioned below installed (if you're doing it from source).
-Other than that some known issues you might've encountered could be:
+Other than that some known reasons for issues you might've encountered might be:
-- Failed to launch `manage`/`vote`?
+- due to incompatibility between the dependencies & python version.
-  - It could be due to incompatibility between the dependencies & python version.
+- due to incompatibile version of python; This has been tested only on Python 3.7 & 3.10

 ## 📥 Download Binaries